Your staff are all working from home – so what are your health and safety obligations as an employer?

 Employees ordered to work from home where there are safety problems – including domestic violence – should consult a workplace lawyer, as they may have a right to claim compensation.

-For more information, please see Asking my employees to work from home – what’s the risk?
+For more information, please see Employers held responsible for domestic violence when staff work from home and Asking my employees to work from home – what’s the risk?